azimuth87/L4D2_Survival_Localhost/README.md

 -insecure +tv_enable 1
 ```
 When not in use you will need to remove -insecure from your launch parameters to be able to connect to normal servers.

+You will also need to add your steam ID to the admins.cfg to have admin privileges.

+Available features:
+!setup
+!gasmenu
+!l
+!slaysafe
+!nb
+!stats
+SourceTV Demo Recording